 Recovery efforts at Warm Springs have resulted in fish that appear healthy and are reproducing.
-The population has grown from 459 in 2008 to more than 1,500 as of August 2017.
+The population has grown from 459 in 2008 to more than a thousand as of February 2018.
 The goal is an adult population of 6,000 adult Moapa dace.

 The Moapa dace can be identified by the large black spot near the base of its tail fin.